Big disruptions are rad.

 What Discord and its rapid rise in the personal VoIP space does offer is insight into the wants of consumers.
 Whether it’s during their World of Warcraft raid or inside their workspace, people love a well-tuned VoIP tool.
 Even if Discord doesn’t implement a business version itself, another enterprising developer could very well use Discord’s formula and apply it to a more business-friendly model.

-In fact, products based on the gaming VoIP model are already available to businesses.
+In fact, products inspired by gaming VoIP are already available to businesses.
 For example, Lito is a browser-based voice collaboration product inspired by TeamSpeak intended specifically for remote teams.
-While it does provide Discord-like voice channels and other features like screen sharing, companies will still have to turn to options like Slack for instant messaging and file sharing.
+While it does provide Discord-like voice channels and other features such as screen sharing, companies will still have to turn to options like Slack for instant messaging and file sharing.

-While Lito isn’t an exact Discord clone, it’s an excellent example of developers implementing technology commonly used in gaming spaces to bolster business communication.
+Lito isn’t an exact Discord clone, but it’s an excellent example of developers implementing technology commonly used in gaming spaces to bolster business communication.

-The gaming space is doing something right with VoIP, and businesses would be wise to take note of the benefits of fast, convenient voice communication.
+Overall, the gaming space is doing something right with VoIP — and businesses would be wise to take note of the benefits of fast, convenient voice communication.

 Learn more about VoIP options for gamers and small businesses by exploring the best free VoIP providers in 2019.